brianjgamble/exercises-for-programmers/README.md

 # Exercises for Programmers

-I'm working through the book [Exercises for Programmers: 57 Challengs to Develop Your Coding Skills](https://pragprog.com/book/bhwb/exercises-for-programmers).
+## Overview

-I'll be implementing the exercises using Elixir.
+I'm working through the book [Exercises for Programmers: 57 Challengs to Develop Your Coding Skills](https://pragprog.com/book/bhwb/exercises-for-programmers), and I will implement the first 52 exercises in Elixir.

 ## Installation